DestinE-Climate-DT/AQUA/diagnostics/teleconnections/README.md

 ## Libraries file (WIP)

+- `cdotesting.py` contains function evaluating teleconnections with cdo bindings, in order to test the python libraries
 - `index.py` contains functions for the direct evaluation of teleconnection indices
 - `plots.py` contains functions for the visualization of time series and maps for teleconnection diagnostic
 - `tools.py` contains generic functions that may be useful to the whole diagnostic